Checklists in AutoTask

 Important Caveats

-1. DO NOT EVER check off an item unless you personally completed it or you personally verified it was completed.
+1. Do not check off an item unless you personally completed it or you personally verified it was completed.

 Alert

-Once you check off an item, you are responsible for that item and your name is attached to it in the checklist.
+Once you check off an item, your name is attached to it on the ticket's checklist.

 How to Access Checklists in Autotask

-If you want to look over a checklist independent of a particular ticket, checklists are visible in the checklist library: Left hand menu>Admin>Automation>CHECKLISTS & TEMPLATES>Checklists.
+All the checklists that are available to be added to a ticket are visible in the checklist library: Left hand menu>Admin>Automation>CHECKLISTS & TEMPLATES>Checklists.

 Info